What is it?

 What does it feel like?

-First, the cosmeceuticals are pleasant.
-The Active Mist is refreshing, the Priming Serum has good slip and two pumps goes a long way.
+First, the LYMA skincare products are pleasant.
+The Oxygen Mist is refreshing, the Oxygen Glide gel gives excellent slip for the laser glides.
 Both feel good, but for me they’re nothing extraordinary.
 My skin feels hydrated and smooth, but no more than with my regular serum.

 I like there’s no cord to get in the way and the laser is super simple to use on hands, decolletage and easy-to reach areas of my legs.

 I rather enjoy the facial routine.
-There are no messy gels to apply, and the smooth laser lens slides easily around my facial contours.
+You don’t have to apply the Glide gel.
+The smooth laser lens slides easily around my facial contours without it.
 It’s quick to master the best grips for different facial areas.
-I also like applying a bit of pressure with the laser wand – more than in the facial demo video – and this makes for a stimulating massage sensation around my face (with added face squishing 🥴).
+I also like applying a bit of pressure with the laser wand and this makes for a stimulating massage sensation around my face (with added face squishing 🥴).

-However, compared to rival handheld devices the laser is heavy and a tad chunky.
-This makes it a little awkward to reach under your chin and jaw, and tiring if used for more than 15 minutes on your face or decolletage.
+However, compared to rival handheld devices, the laser is heavy and a tad chunky.
+This makes it a little awkward to reach under your chin and jaw, and tiring if used for longer periods on your face or chest.

-To combat this, you can alternate your grips to lessen the strain.
+To combat this, you can alternate your grips from fingertips to a fist to lessen the strain.
 I also sit on my bed and support my arm by resting my elbow on my bent knee.
 This helps take the weight and lessen any strain.
-You can also move your head/face as well as your hand.
 However, it’s perfectly comfy for treating hands and legs.
 That’s because the weight of the device rests down on the treatment area.

-If you have the time, LYMA suggest doubling-up your daily sessions to 30 minutes per area.
-They say this gives even faster, corrective anti-aging results.
-You’ll still see results with 15 minutes a day if that’s all you can fit in.
-But stick with your daily sessions for a few months longer and you’ll likely see further improvement.
+TIP: You’ll still see results with 15 minutes a day if that’s all you can fit in.
+But consider sticking with your daily sessions for a few months longer (up to 6 months) and you’ll likely see further improvement.
+I did this with my hands and I’m thrilled with the results (see the photos below).

-LYMA suggest you can use the laser any time during the day, for example at your desk, at the kitchen table or watching TV.
-This makes it easier to fit in several treatment areas.
-And because it’s portable and you don’t need any conductivity gels, it’s certainly straightforward and no-faff.
-However, this doesn’t work for me.
-That’s because I only remember to use it whilst in bed watching TV or reading.
-Plus, I’m scared of dropping and breaking this expensive laser!
-Therefore, I’m happier with it tucked away in my bedside drawer where it’s safe from knocks and curious hands.
+LYMA suggests you can use the portable laser any time during the day, for example at your desk, at the kitchen table or watching TV.
+This makes it easier to focus on several treatment areas.
+But this doesn’t work for me.

 The LYMA laser needs consistent daily use.
 During a session your skin may flush pinky-red because it increases your blood flow.
 But there’s no pain, skin irritation, or other side effects.

-TIP: 📷 Take before and after photos so you can see your progress!
-Changes are difficult to spot if you scrutinize your skin every day!
+Take before and after comparison photos so you can see your progress!
+Because changes are hard to spot when you scrutinize your skin every day!

 Here’s what to expect for your different targeted treatments: